 His imperial concubines, sisters, daughters, other royal ladies, and maids, either died during the marching or were humiliated and then enslaved in different places.

 But Zhao Huan, the former Emperor Qinzong of Song, was quite a tolerant person with high adaptivity, who passed away in his 50's out of sickness, after decades of captive life and countless humiliations.

 Portrait of Empress Renhuai, Zhu Lian (? — 1127), the Queen of Emperor Qinzong of Song.

-However, Emperors Zhao Ji and Zhao Huan gave up so easily, when their people were suffering that much but still loved the Song Empire, when large numbers of reinforcing armies were on the way, when all of their generals, soldiers, civilians were extremely loyal and had strong wills to fight and sacrifice.
+However, Emperors Zhao Ji and Zhao Huan gave up so easily, when their people were suffering that much but still loved the Song Empire, when large numbers of reinforcing armies were on the way, when all of their generals, soldiers, and civilians were extremely loyal and had strong wills to fight and sacrifice.

 Huge Crossbow, Gunpowder, and Firelock of the Song Dynasty